yaagmurss/Automation-Developer-Professional-Training/README.md

 2.3) UI Automation Synchronization with Studio

-2.4) UI Descriptors in Studio
+2.4) UI Automation Descriptors in Studio

 2.5) Selectors in Studio Deep Dive